-The risk-management function carries out the following activities:
+The risk management function carries out the following activities:

-- advising senior management on the management risk policies and the determination of the level of risk tolerance: - introducing, applying and maintaining management risk procedures; and - monitoring the measures adopted to reduce or mitigate risk exposure.
+- advising senior management on the management risk policies and the determination of the level of risk tolerance; - introducing, applying and maintaining management risk procedures; and - monitoring the measures adopted to reduce or mitigate risk exposure.

-The internal audit function is entitled to prepare, on an annual basis, a report establishing its opinion regarding the efficiency and design of the internal control and the risk management systems of the entity.
+The internal audit function is entitled to prepare an annual report establishing its opinion regarding the efficiency and design of the internal control and risk management systems of the entity.
 This report is addressed to the management body for its review.
 A copy of this report must also be addressed to the AFA within the first semester following the closing of the exercise.